spotfiresoftware/SpotfireDockerScripts/README.md

 # SpotfireDockerScripts

 ## These scripts are now replaced by the [Cloud Deployment Kit for TIBCO Spotfire](https://github.com/TIBCOSoftware/spotfire-cloud-deployment-kit).
-Please use the Spotfire CDK scripts as they include Dockerfiles and helm charts for Kubernetes.
+Please use the CDK recipes as they include Dockerfiles and helm charts for Kubernetes.
+The Cloud Deployment Kit for TIBCO Spotfire works with Spotfire version 12.0 and above.
+If you have to use containers, these scripts could be utilized for versions prior to Spotfire 12, but the recommendation is to upgrade to Spotfir 12.0 and use the CDK.

-## THESE ARE OBSOLETE

 These directories include scripts for working with TIBCO Spotfire components in a Docker environment.
 They are initial scripts tested within a non-enterprise environment.